adnevercarry/learngit/readme.txt

-Git is a version control system.fasf
+Git is a version control system.fasffafakajlfkaifakf